StereoKit/StereoKit/docs/Pages/Reference/UI/Toggle.md

 ---
 layout: default
 title: UI.Toggle
 description: A toggleable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
-Will return true any time the toggle value changes!
+Will return true any time the toggle value changes, NOT the toggle value itself!
 ---
 # [UI]({{site.url}}/Pages/Reference/UI.html).Toggle